lukejacksonn/blog/posts/oceanwind.md

 I got the general gist of what was going on (and helped out by playing the role of duck pointing out syntactic errors and unscrambling some cryptic intermediate outputs) but by now I was way out of my depth.
 Luckily, the code that was being generated, although verbose, wasn't too hard to grok at all.
 It was essentially a big switch statement and those, I am familiar with!

 There were a few key learnings and tricks that were applied to make the output not only work, but be as compact and consistent as possible.
 To demonstrate how the generated solution worked let's consider the first case we looked at which was `bg-white`.
-Now, at first this seems like a very trivial case that could be denoted by the grammar `[['bg', '$color'], ['background', '$1']]` but what we did not consider before is that `bg-red-500` is also a valid Tailwind shorthand but which has the grammar `[['bg', '$any', '$shade'], ['background-color', '$2']]`.
+Now, at first this seems like a very trivial case that could be denoted by the grammar `[['bg', '$color'], ['background-color', '$1']]` but what we did not consider before is that `bg-red-500` is also a valid Tailwind shorthand but which has the grammar `[['bg', '$any', '$shade'], ['background-color', '$2']]`.
 So how did we go about covering both cases?
 Well it goes something like this:

 ```js
 const out = {}